 Adaptive servo-ventilation (ASV).
-If CPAP hasn't effectively treated your condition, you may be given ASV.
+If CPAP doesn't effectively treat your condition, you might be given ASV.
 Like CPAP, ASV also delivers pressurized air.

-Unlike CPAP, ASV adjusts the amount of pressure during inhalation on a breath-by-breath basis to smooth out the breathing pattern.
-The device may also automatically deliver a breath if you haven't taken a breath within a certain number of seconds.
+Unlike CPAP, ASV adjusts the amount of pressure breath-by-breath during inhalation to smooth out your breathing pattern.
+The device might also automatically deliver a breath if you haven't taken a breath within a certain number of seconds.

 ASV isn't recommended for people with symptomatic heart failure.

 BPAP could worsen central sleep apnea in people with heart failure.
-Be sure to talk to your doctor about the potential risks of BPAP if your doctor is considering this therapy and you have heart failure.
+Talk to your doctor about the potential risks of BPAP if you have heart failure.

-Supplemental oxygen.
-Using supplemental oxygen while you sleep may help if you have central sleep apnea.
+- Supplemental oxygen.
+Using supplemental oxygen while you sleep might help if you have central sleep apnea.
 Various devices are available to deliver oxygen to your lungs.